The Free Raven 23 Mission

 Free Raven 23 is a movement dedicated to securing the freedom of Nick Slatten, Paul Slough, Evan Liberty, and Dustin Heard.
 These four men are decorated veterans and former Department of State contractors who operated in Iraq under the call sign Raven 23.
 In 2007, while responding to a car bomb attack in a Baghdad war zone, Raven 23 took incoming fire and faced a car bomb threat, and several members of the team (including ones who were not prosecuted) took necessary, defensive actions.
 Tragically, civilians were killed and injured, and in the aftermath, under enormous pressure from the Iraqi government, the United States government accused Dustin, Evan, Nick, and Paul of crimes.
 And it did so despite overwhelming evidence that Raven 23 was fired upon, even though not a single bullet or bullet fragment connected ANY of these men to any alleged victim, and even though one OTHER member of Raven 23 admitted that he had fired wildly into the crowd without positively identifying threats.

 Because the men of Raven 23 were serving under a State Department contract at the time, our courts have (wrongly) interpreted federal law as allowing the United States government to prosecute them in civilian court, under the Military Extraterritorial Jurisdiction Act.
 In 2014, after years of legal wrangling, including the entire case being thrown out because the government recklessly violated their constitutional rights, Dustin, Evan, Nick, and Paul were tried before a civilian jury in Washington, DC, and wrongly convicted.
 In 2015, Nick was sentenced to life, and Dustin, Evan, and Paul were sentenced to 30 years and a day.
 In 2017, the D.C.
 Circuit Court of Appeals overturned Nick’s conviction because proof of his innocence was wrongly hidden from his jury.
 The government was unsuccessful in convincing a second civilian jury to convict Nick, and a mistrial was declared.
 However, despite revelations of more exculpatory evidence and government misconduct during Nick’s second trial, the United States announced its intent to try Nick a third time.
 Jury selection is set to begin October 29, 2018.
-The appeals court also overturned one of Evan’s convictions, overturned Evan, Dustin, and Paul’s 30-year sentences, and ordered that these three men be resentenced.
+In 2017, the appeals court also overturned one of Evan’s convictions, overturned Evan, Dustin, and Paul’s 30-year sentences, and ordered that these three men be resentenced.
 In May 2018, the United States Supreme Court refused to intervene, allowing Dustin and Paul’s convictions and all but one of Evan’s convictions to stand.
 These three men have been sitting in federal prisons for over a year without sentences because the trial court has yet to follow the appellate court’s mandate to resentence them.

 If you’re new to this site, you’re over 11 years into our fight for true justice.
 Admittedly, the amount of information on these pages can be overwhelming.
 But please don’t let our efforts to inform where the media has largely failed to report on this case detract from the message.
 The Free Raven 23 mission is really this simple: